 - Design foundations for the proposed structures.
-All subsurface exploration, geotechnical design, and construction for the Project shall be carried out in accordance with the design criteria below. - Provide pile dynamic load testing as outlined in the design criteria and in accordance with the project specifications and Special Provisions.
+All subsurface exploration, geotechnical design, and construction for the Project shall be carried out in accordance with the design criteria below. - Provide pile dynamic load testing as outlined in the design criteria and in accordance with the project specifications.
 The results shall be used to determine capacities of the associated foundation system.

-The Preliminary Geotechnical Subsurface Data Reports have been provided in Attachment C. In addition, soil test boring log input files have been provided electronically in gINT format and CPT raw data files have also been provided.
+The Geotechnical Subsurface Data Reports (GSDR) have been provided in the Project Information Package.
+In addition, soil test boring log input files have been provided electronically in gINT format and CPT raw data files have also been provided.

 All geotechnical testing shall comply with the requirements of the SCDOT Geotechnical Design Manual (GDM), 2010, Version 1.1.
 Geotechnical design shall comply with the requirements stated below and the Special Provisions listed in Exhibit 5.
-Geotechnical information provided in Attachment C (field and lab data only) as part of this RFP is intended for use in the design of this project.
-The Contractor shall verify that geotechnical information provided in Attachment C meets the requirements for a geotechnical investigation for this specific project as required by the GDM.
+Geotechnical information provided in the Project Information Package (field and lab data only) as part of this RFP may be used in the design of this project at the Contractor's discretion.
+If the Contractor elects to use the geotechnical information in the Appendix of the GSDR, the Contractor shall verify that the information provided is applicable to the Contractor's specific design.
+The Contractor shall verify that geotechnical information provided in the Project Information Package meets the requirements for a geotechnical investigation for this specific project as required by the GDM.
 If the requirements of the GDM are not met, then the Contractor shall provide additional geotechnical investigation to meet the geotechnical requirements for this specific project.